November 21, 2009

 His mother was worried about him.
 So was his father.
 The parents had been exchanging emails more frequently since the new year.

 Apparently, he didn’t fare well in A+ Computer Repair.
-One day, before class, Nancy had told that Peter his son had been “crying hysterically on the bathroom floor.”
+One day, before class, Nancy told Peter that his son had been “crying hysterically on the bathroom floor.”

 Peter replied: “[He] needs to communicate the source of his sorrow.
 We have less than three months to help him before he is 18.
 I am convinced that when he turns 18 he will either try to enlist or just leave the house to become homeless.”